nhanluongoe/postgresql-practical-problems/README.md

-# Self-teaching Postgresql Practical Problems
+# Self-teaching Postgresql
+Teach myself Postgresql by solving practical problems.

 All of this questions are from [pgexercises.com](https://www.pgexercises.com/)